Rajneeshpuram: Outcome

-These criminal activities had, according to the Office of the Attorney General, begun in the spring of 1984, three years after the establishment of the commune.
+The Office of the Attorney General alleged the criminal activity began in the spring of 1984, three years after the establishment of the commune.
 Rajneesh himself was accused of immigration violations, to which he entered an Alford plea.
-As part of his plea bargain, he agreed to leave the United States and eventually returned to Pune, India.
-His followers left Oregon shortly afterwards.
+As part of his plea bargain, Rajneesh agreed to leave the United States, returned to Pune, India, and the commune disbanded after his followers left Oregon.

-The increasing ability and capacity of local and state regulators to actively limit the development of Rajneeshpuram this way was one major factor that led to the sudden collapse of the commune in September and October 1985.

-The legal standing of Rajneeshpuram remained ambiguous.
-In the church/state suit, Federal Judge Helen J. Frye ruled against Rajneeshpuram in late 1985, a decision that was not contested, since it came too late to be of practical significance.
-The Oregon courts, however, eventually found in favor of the city, with the Court of Appeals determining in 1986 that incorporation had not violated the state planning system's agricultural land goals.
-The Oregon Supreme Court ended litigation in 1987, leaving Rajneeshpuram empty and bankrupt, but legal within Oregon law.
+Rajneeshpuram's legal status remained ambiguous.
+In the church/state suit, Federal Judge Helen J. Frye ruled against Rajneeshpuram in late 1985.
+Judge Frye's decision was issued too late to be of practical significance, and was not contested.
+However, the Oregon courts subsequently ruled in favor of the city; the Court of Appeals ruled in 1986 the incorporation had not violated the state planning system's agricultural land goals.
+The Oregon Supreme Court closed its litigation in 1987, leaving Rajneeshpuram vacant, bankrupt, but legal within Oregon law.

-Originally listed for over $28 million in 1985, the ranch was sold at a sheriff's auction for $4.5 million in late 1988 to Connecticut General Life Insurance Company, the sole bidder.
+In 1985, the ranch was listed for sale at over $28M, but was ultimately sold in 1988 at a sheriff's auction for $4.5M to Connecticut General Life Insurance Company, the sole bidder.